Author: Ben

 For Startups

 For founders, the lesson is clear: show up when & where your team is and roll up your sleeves so they can see you work beside them.
-It’s not just that startups tend to need “all hands on deck”, but it gives you “on the ground” context that is valuable and help sets the morale and team cohesion you’ll need to succeed.
+It’s not just that startups tend to need “all hands on deck”, but being in the trenches also provides “on the ground” context that is valuable and help create the morale needed to succeed.

 Elon Musk, for example, famously spent time on the Tesla factory floor — even sleeping on it — while the company worked through issues with its Model 3 production, noting in an interview: